 Our research has found that this day is in honor of the death of Catherine “Kitty” Genovese who was murdered near her home on March 13, 1964, in New York City.
 For Miss Genovese, had just one good Samaritan stepped forward that night, she may be alive today.
 Her killer was interrupted two times, each interruption witnessed by neighbors or passersby, but no one called the police.
 After his third and successful attempt, one person called, but it was too late for Miss Genovese.
-The creator of the of this day was not found.
+We have been unable to identify the creator of this day was not found.